Skad0sh/Skad0sh/README.md

 - 💬 Ask me about
 - 📫 How to reach me: sk4d#0616
 - 😄 Pronouns: idk
-- ⚡ Fun fact: every 60 seconds a minute passes ... jk sorry :lol:
+- ⚡ Fun fact: every 60 seconds a minute passes